How Women Can Prevent Common Sports Injuries

 Stress fractures are small, painful cracks in a bone that often occur when bones aren’t strong enough to endure the impact of repetitive exercise.
-Brandon Fites, MD, an orthopedic physician at Avera Orthopedic Surgery Specialists in Aberdeen, S.D., notices this is often the result of female athlete triad disorder, an energy-in, energy-out imbalance due to overtraining or possibly an eating disorder.
+Brandon Fites, MD, an orthopedic physician at Avera Orthopedics in Aberdeen, S.D., notices this is often the result of female athlete triad disorder, an energy-in, energy-out imbalance due to overtraining or possibly an eating disorder.

 “What we often see is that a woman’s weight gets so low that it affects her hormones which also regulate bone metabolism.
 Because of that her bones are weakened and more easily fractured.
 It’s important to note that some women don’t have an actual eating disorder – they simply have a low body weight,” he adds.

 So what’s the best way to prevent stress fractures?
 Fites recommends maintaining a healthy body weight and good nutrition, in addition to listening to your body so that you’re not overtraining.